ttr3dp/fend/README.md

 Needless to say, member validation won't be run if `tags` is not an array.

-Fend also makes possible to validate specific array members, since `#each` method also provides an `index`:
+Fend makes it possible to validate specific array members, since `#each` method also provides an `index`:

 ```ruby